MƒH Pearl Harbor ~ Eighty Three Years ~ December 7 1941

 But it also underlines reality versus unreality in the form of splendid isolation, so fiercely advocated by people such as Henry Ford and Charles Lindbergh.

-When men ride roughshod over freedom in the pursuit of an ideology that demands obedience, a day of reckoning will follow, as surely as day follows night.
+When men ride roughshod over freedom in pursuit of ideology that demands obedience, that dares to hide beneath the umbrella of true democracy, a day of reckoning will follow, as surely as day follows night.

 [i] President F D Roosevelt’s Address to Congress ~ December 8, 1941